Insights in your inbox

 Improve customer experience

-Most companies are well aware that their customers are the key to their success and try to improve their experience, meaning it will figure in many culture fingerprints.
+Most companies are well aware that their customers are the key to their success and try to improve their experience, meaning it will figure in many cultural fingerprints.

 However, there’s often a disconnect.
 You can’t just say you’re customer-focused — your processes need to reflect this.
-And rather than just implementing separate one-off projects that have customers satisfaction as a focus, it could be something integrated into all other
+Rather than just implementing separate one-off projects that have customer satisfaction as a focus, it could be something integrated into all other

 Managers play a key role in this since they impact employee behavior and satisfaction (which both affect how much care they put into keeping customers happy).
 However, you also need to notice authentic informal leaders: Those who aren’t necessarily the top performers or managers but have a tendency to catch onto new ideas or take pride in their work, and can have a strong influence over others.